A Timeline of Women Adventurers

 Beryl Markham – 1902-1986.
 British/Kenyan aviator

 Anne Spoerry.
 1918-1999.
-French resistance during World War II, in Ravensbruk concentration camp.
+French resistance fighter during World War II, then in Ravensbruk concentration camp.
 Lived and worked as a doctor in Kenya.

 Zetton Buchanan – 1921 – imprisoned in an Iraqi harem after her husband was killed in a raid.